 Fire Fighting Supply

-Council’s standard design meets the FW2 firefighting requirements at the street boundary for residential areas and provides for FW3 for other zones.
-Some specific areas may require a higher level of service.
-Where additional firefighting coverage is required, private storage must be designed to comply with the requirements SNZ PAS 4509.
+Council’s standard design meets the FW2 firefighting requirements at the street boundary for General residential areas and provides for FW3 for other zones.
+Some specific areas or developments may require a higher level of service.
+Where additional firefighting coverage is required, private fire suppression and storage must be designed to comply with the requirements SNZ PAS 4509.
 The minimum requirements are based on SNZ PAS 4509; however, this may need to be increased to ensure security of supply for operational purposes within the premise.
 It should not be assumed that current pressure and flow will be available in the future when designing private fire services as these are likely to reduce in the future due to demand growth and pressure management.

 Structural design